 My snobbishness has been YEARS in the making.

-I remember being on call when I was 20 years old and hearing my emergency pager going off at 1 am.
-At that time we had a toddler who wasn’t the best sleeper and we were living in a one-room “house”.
+I remember being on call when I was 20 years old and hearing my emergency pager go off at 1 am.
+At that time, we had a toddler who wasn't the best sleeper, and we were living in a one-room “house.”
 I rolled out of bed and walked outside to call the customer, speaking out loud beforehand to try and get the sleep out of my voice before I dialed.

 Me: “Hello, may I speak with Mr. Pedergast?”

-Needless to say, Mr. Pendergast actually had 3 systems in his home but the one that wasn’t working was his master bedroom so it was an absolute emergency, heaven forbid he use the spare room or **gasp** SLEEP ON THE SOFA.
+Needless to say, Mr. Pendergast actually had three systems in his home, but the one that wasn't working was his master bedroom, so it was an absolute emergency.
+Heaven forbid he use the spare room or **gasp** SLEEP ON THE COUCH.

-So I have a question directed at the mindset that drives people like this customer to devalue the trades and the people who work in them.
-What can you ACTUALLY DO Mr. Pendergast?
-What real value to YOU add to society?
+So, I have a question directed at the mindset that drives people like this customer to devalue the trades and the people who work in them.
+What can you ACTUALLY DO, Mr. Pendergast?
+What real value do YOU add to society?
 Who needs YOU at 2 am?
-What does YOUR work day look like?
+What does YOUR workday look like?
 How many real-world problems do YOU solve?

 What does this have to do with the skills gap?

-- Many of them are excellent people that I enjoy immensely
+- Many of them are excellent people who I enjoy immensely.

-- They aren’t any better, smarter or more important than tradespeople
+- They aren't any better, smarter, or more important than tradespeople like us.

-You see, most of them don’t really think they are BETTER than you and I, they just don’t have clue what it means to BE you and I. They can imagine what it’s like to work in an attic or crawlspace, to drag a gas furnace through the dirt, up a hill with a hand truck or to work on call into the wee hours of the morning but they still have NO CLUE what it really takes.
+You see, most of them don't really think they are BETTER than you and I; they just don't have a clue what it means to BE you and I. They can imagine what it's like to work in an attic or crawlspace, to drag a furnace through the dirt, up a hill with a hand truck, or to work on a call in the wee hours of the morning, but they still have NO CLUE what it really takes.